MicrosoftDocs/azure-devops-docs/docs/reference/process-templates/define-classification-plug-in.md

 </code></pre>
 <p>Where the following definitions apply for each attribute:</p>
 <ul><li>`name`: Required.
 Defines the name of the property.
 The only valid names are `MSPROJ` and `Process Template`.</li>
 <li>`value`: Required.
 For `MSPROJ`, defines the relative path to the field mapping file.
 For `Process Template`, contains the name of the process that's associated with the process template.
-This property is added to the classification file when you [import a process to VSTS](../../organizations/settings/work/import-process/import-process.md).</li>
+This property is added to the classification file when you [import a process for Hosted XML](../../organizations/settings/work/import-process/import-process.md).</li>
 <li>`isFile`: Optional.
 Specifies whether the property is defined in a file.
 If the value is true, the file must exist, or process template validation fails.</li>
 </ul>
 </td>